 As Cisco Talos revealed in November, the DNSpionage attack campaign uses a custom remote management tool, enabling communication with its control servers (C2) via HTTP and DNS channels and also providing the malware campaign.

 The hacking Group also uses the Mimikatz credential dumper, several Off-Shop management tools, the Bitvise WinSSH SSH server, a number of open source hacking tools, and SSH tunneling program in the same network, along with French CERT-OPMD security scientists, which also provide the ATT&CK matrix mapping for campaign users.
+Start using free ssh vulnerability scanner online to prevent from hacker.

 New malicious tools for improving attack efficiency